Biology

 Read more about the programme structure

 Admission to the MSc programme in Biology requires a bachelor's degree (or an equivalent 3-year education) in Biology (minimum of 80 ECTS credits biology courses).
-In addition, applicants must have basic knowledge in chemistry, statistics and mathematics.
+In addition, applicants must have basic knowledge in chemistry, statistics and mathematics at university level.

 Read more about admission and requirements